-Bipolar disorder is a mental health condition affecting mood, where a person may alternate between periods of elation and depression.
-It is common for people with bipolar to experience sleep disturbances, which may result in excessive sleepiness.
+Bipolar disorder is a mental health condition that affects mood and can cause periods of elation and depression.
+People with bipolar disorder commonly experience sleep disturbances, which may result in excessive sleepiness.

-Bipolar disorder is a mental health condition that can cause extreme shifts in mood, energy, activity levels, concentration, and a person’s ability to perform everyday tasks.
+Bipolar disorder is a mental health condition that can cause extreme shifts in mood, energy, activity level, concentration, and ability to perform everyday tasks.

-Different types of bipolar disorder vary in severity and symptom duration.
-Additionally, problems with sleep are a common symptom of the condition and may lead a person to experience excessive sleepiness, which is also known as hypersomnia.
+Bipolar disorder has different types that vary in severity and symptom duration.
+Additionally, sleep problems are a common symptom of the condition and may cause a person to experience excessive sleepiness, which is also known as hypersomnia.

 This article will discuss the relationship between bipolar disorder and sleep, including how a person can improve their sleep.

 There are three main types of bipolar disorder:

 - Type 1: In this type, a person experiences one or more episodes of mania.
 They may or may not experience episodes of depression, but these are not necessary for a diagnosis.